atsign-foundation/at_demos/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please make sure you've read and understood our contributing guidelines in CONTRIBUTING.md

-If this is a bug fix, make sure your description includes "fixes #xxxx", or "closes #xxxx"
+If this is a bug fix, make sure your description includes "fixes #xxxx" or "closes #xxxx"

 Please provide the following information: